-To protect the student's investment of educational effort and the value of the degree, UMUC will not award credit for courses that repeat work done elsewhere.
-Students who have earned credit at other colleges are responsible for determining whether courses they plan to take at UMUC would duplicate any previously earned credit.
-In certain disciplines, some of the content of community college courses may overlap that of beginning upper-level UMUC courses.
+To protect the student's investment of educational effort and the value of the degree, the University of Maryland University College will not award credit for courses that repeat work done elsewhere.
+Students who have earned credit at other colleges are responsible for determining whether courses they plan to take at the University of Maryland University College would duplicate any previously earned credit.
+In certain disciplines, some of the content of community college courses may overlap that of beginning upper-level courses.
 Students who are in doubt should consult an advisor before registering.

-Credit toward a UMUC degree may be granted for work completed through the kinds of institutions described in the following sections.
+Credit toward a University of Maryland University College degree may be granted for work completed through the kinds of institutions described in the following sections.
 As many as 45 semester hours of transfer credit (in any combination) may be counted toward the associate's degree (the associate's is available to active-duty military only); as many as 90 semester hours may be counted toward a bachelor's degree.

-Please note: UMUC will accept as transfer credit no more than:
+Please note: The University of Maryland University College will accept as transfer credit no more than:

 70 semester hours from a regionally accredited two-year college or university

 90 semester hours from a regionally accredited four-year college or university or from other combined sources including credit by examination, military service or non-collegiate training.

 A student who wants to transfer credit from other institutions to the University of Maryland University College should consider the following options: